changhsinlee/changhsinlee.github.io/ep5.md

 Harry Potter | 0 | 1 | 0 | 1
 ... | ... | ... | ... | ...

-In other words, I want to one-hot encode the genres by flagging a film as 1 if it belongs in the genre and 0 otherwise.
-It will make it easier to use the `genres` field for analytics or modeling later.
+In other words, I want to flag films by genres.
+A film gets 1 in a genre if it belongs in said genre and 0 otherwise.

 ### The SQL code

-After finding out all the possible values for genre, I would write a query in Postgres like this:
+After finding out all the possible values for genre, this is how I would write the code in PostgreSQL:

 ```sql
 with genres_split as (